MC Poze donates R$20,000 to a security guard who was fired after receiving a tip: 'He never gave anyone a problem', says guard | Rio de Janeiro

 “I introduced myself and explained the situation.
 My boss told me to return the money and then asked me to take my documents for dismissal and excluded me from the group [de whatsapp do trabalho]”, said Bernard.

-The security guard said that, when he was admitted to the company, in December of last year, he had been informed that he could not ask the residents of the condominium for anything: “Water, food or anything we needed, we should be notified on the internal radio”.
+The security guard said that, when he was admitted to the company, in December of last year, he had been informed that he could not ask for anything from the residents of the condominium: “Water, food or anything we needed, we should be notified on the internal radio”.

 Despite this, Bernardo says that it was common for employees to receive spontaneous gifts from residents.
 He says that the company even claims that it was aware of these donations.